 The Government has highlighted the importance of export led growth to Ireland’s economic recovery.
 It is vital therefore that the country’s principal airport has a runway of sufficient length to enable services to operate to emerging markets.
 A new parallel runway would serve the markets that are anticipated and thus enable connections for both business exports and international tourists.

-The existing runway system at Dublin Airport has a capacity of 48 movements in the peak hour and the potential to increase this further is very limited without additional runway capacity.
 Despite the downturn in traffic, constraints in runway capacity persist at peak times.
-It is notable, for example, that while overall traffic has dropped by 23% in the period 2007 to 2012, departures in the 0700 hour have dropped by only 4%.
+It is notable, for example, that while overall traffic has dropped by 23% in the period 2007 to 2012, peak hour departures from 0600 hours have dropped by only 4%.

 With the downturn in the economy, the huge drop in passenger numbers has inevitably pushed out the timeline for another runway.
 In the meantime, maximising the capacity of existing assets is a core daa objective, and a key element is increasing the operational capacity of the existing runway system.
 As a result daa is working very closely with the IAA (Irish Aviation Authority), the organisation that provides air traffic control services in Ireland, to extract as much operational capacity out of the current runway system as possible.